explaingit

 Difficulty · hard Time to first run · 1day+

-Building from source requires LLVM/Clang toolchain, significant disk space, and 1-4 hours of compilation time depending on platform.
+Building the Swift compiler from source requires many dependencies, significant disk space, and several hours of compile time.

 In plain English